StevenDavid/lambda-layer-tokenization/README.md

 Successfully packaged artifacts and wrote output template to file packaged.yaml
 ```

-**Step 5.8** Similar to Step 4.4, deploy code and resources to AWS using the packaged.yaml just created with the following code.
+**Step 5.8** Similar to Step 4.4, create cloud formation stack using the below code to create resources and deploy your code.
+Wait for the stack creation to complete.
 Note the name of the stack is `tokenizer-stack`

 ```bash
 sam deploy --template-file ./packaged.yaml --stack-name tokenizer-stack